Asymmetric Burkholder inequalities in noncommutative symmetric spaces: Abstract

 \section{Abstract}

 In this paper, we establish noncommutative Burkholder inequalities with asymmetric diagonals in symmetric operator spaces.
-Our proof mainly relies on a new complex interpolation result on asymmetric vector valued spaces and a duality approach.
+Our proof mainly relies on a noncommutative good-$\lambda$ approach and a new complex interpolation result on asymmetric vector valued spaces.
 We include as well the asymmetric versions of noncommutative Johnson-Schechtman inequalities.